Wolverine971/9takes/src/blog/people/musicians/Beyonce-Knowles.md

 > **Disclaimer** This analysis of Beyoncé Knowles's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Beyoncé Knowles.

 <p class="firstLetter">What fuels the unstoppable force that is Beyoncé?
 What is the mindset behind her actions, music, and public persona?
-What lies beneath the her compelling energy?
+What lies beneath the her energy?
 Might just be the personality of the Enneagram type 8, the challenger.</p>

 Beyoncé has consistently demonstrated an unrivaled level of self-confidence and a resolute desire to control her own destiny - hallmark traits of a Type 8.
 But there's more.
 Her unyielding assertiveness, palpable in every performance, and her willingness to confront issues head-on resonates profoundly with this type.